verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <br>
   <em><b>Figure 3.
 Background of estimation of photo's ground altitude from home point's terrain altitude</b></em>
 </p>

+As user is expected to provide location of the home point, it may be difficult in cases such as the user is not the person taking the photos, or just simply forgot the location.
+In such situations, [Adjacent photo matching](#adjacent-photo-matching) may be useful.

 ### Adjacent photo matching